RJurjevic/Cfish/README.md

 Vafra Cfish, maintained by Robert Jurjevic since Cfish 12, takes its name from the Latin word *vafra*, meaning "crafty," as a nod to Robert’s earlier work on a Crafty clone, created by **Professor Robert Hyatt**.

 Vafra Cfish uses the flipped, not rotated, **HalfKP 256x2-32-32-1 NNUE architecture**.
-Robert trains the NNUE exclusively on Leela data, using a C# suite he developed to convert Leela data to Stockfish format, filtering out FRC positions.
-The Leela team provided a tool, *rescorer*, for data conversion, and this process is fully automated.
+Robert trains the NNUE exclusively on Leela data, employing a combination of tools for data conversion.
+He uses a C# suite he developed to filter out FRC positions from the Leela dataset, as Vafra is specifically tuned for standard chess rather than FRC.
+Additionally, some FRC positions output by Leela’s *rescorer* tool use a non-standard format that, when converted, can cause Nodchip’s trainer to crash.
+To address this, Robert’s pipeline ensures that such positions are excluded.
+He also utilizes the tools version of Stockfish, which can read textual FEN format output from Leela’s *rescorer* and convert it into Stockfish’s binary FEN format.

+The training itself is conducted using Robert’s **ever-so-slightly modified version of Nodchip’s trainer**, allowing him to fine-tune the process and adapt the training schedule and parameters for optimal results.
+This automated and customized pipeline ensures efficient and robust preparation and training of NNUE nets from scratch.

 Robert thanks the **Stockfish team** for creating Stockfish and for the opportunity to briefly be an informal member of the team, where he learned more about the process.
 He also extends his gratitude to the **Leela team** for publicly providing their data and the *rescorer* program, as well as to **Ronald de Man** for creating Cfish.